Welcome to Atherton Tablelands

 Frequent visitors agree it is a must-see location in the Tropical North Queensland region on any holiday.

-This tableland is brimming with activities, so pack a bag, book some accommodation or load up the campervan.
+This tableland is brimming with activities, so pack a bag, book accommodation, or load up the campervan.
 You can’t explore everything this region offers in just a day.

-Discover crater lakes and waterfalls left by ancient volcanic activity offering a variety of water activities.
+Discover crater lakes and waterfalls left by ancient volcanic activity, which offer a variety of water activities.
 Lush rainforests provide a hiker’s paradise, and the wetlands have long been considered one of Australia’s major bird-watching areas.

 Atherton Tableland Lakes